Components

 Labels

 Use prop labels to customize the name of a prop or propDefinition (independent of the variable name in the code).
-The label should mirror the name users of an app are familiar with; i.e., it should mirror the equivalent label in the app's UI.
-This applies to usage in labels, descriptions, etc. E.g., the Twitter API property for search keywords is “q”, but but label is set to “Search Term”.
+The label should mirror the name users of an app are familiar with; i.e., it should mirror the equivalent label in the app’s UI.
+This applies to usage in labels, descriptions, etc. E.g., the Twitter API property for search keywords is “q”, but its label is set to “Search Term”.

 Descriptions